liuxiaoyuyuyu/RootDoodee/README.md

 ___
 ## Machine Learning Approaches for Probabilities

-As will be clear later, it is necessary for later steps in this project to know the probability that a customer will click on our insurance company advertisement and the probability that he/she will purchase the insurance company's policy, given the customer information and the ranking in which the advertisement is displayed.
+As will be clear in a [later section](#gradient-descent), it is necessary for later steps in this project to know the probability that a customer will click on our insurance company advertisement and the probability that he/she will purchase the insurance company's policy, given the customer information and the ranking in which the advertisement is displayed.
 In short, we will construct models with features: `Currently Insured`, `Number of Vehicles`, `Number of Drivers`, `Marital Status` and `rank`.
 Each model will separately predict: `Probability of click` and `Probability of purchase`.

 Although one can obtain these probabilities simply by counting the data, this is not an option for all types of customers in all ranks, as for some types of customers we do not have the data of those in all the ranks.
 For example, for uninsured, married customers with 3 vehicles and 2 drivers, we only have their data in ranks 3, 4 and 5.
 The need to fill in the blanks and predict the probabilities of click and purchase by customers of all types and ranks motivates us to construct a machine learning model to complete the task.